rohitghatol/sanefeed/README.md

 Step to deploy on Heruko
 ------
-  * git commit -m "Message"
+  * git commit -a -m "Message"
   * git push heroku master

 Step to push to GitHub
 ------
-  * git commit -m "Message"
+  * git commit -a -m "Message"
   * git push